Why not in my backyard? Why? Not in my backyard!

 Housing policies

-have relied too often on adoption of residential intensification to boost
+have relied too often on the simplistic adoption of residential intensification to boost

 supply.
 When planners and developers